ryanq47/WhisperNet-Offensive/docs/UserAuthentication.md

 #### Default User:
 If the user table is empty, a new user will be created with the credentials in the .env file.
+Use the env.example to create a `.env` file.